Boeing E-4: Notable appearances in media

 The E-4B plays a prominent role in two motion pictures.
 In the 1990 HBO film By Dawn's Early Light, following a nuclear strike by the Soviets, the aircraft serves as a flying platform for the presumed president, the ex–Secretary of the Interior, who is played by Darren McGavin.
 The aircraft is pursued by a Boeing EC-135 "Looking Glass", which successfully intercepts it.

-In the 2002 motion picture The Sum of All Fears, the president and his staff travel on an E-4B following the detonation of a nuclear weapon by terrorists.
-In the novel, the Vice President and his family are aboard the NEACP after terrorists detonate a nuclear bomb in Denver while the President and his National Security Advisor are stuck at Camp David during a blinding snowstorm.
-The E-4's program, Project Nightwatch, was referenced in the book The Fallout, by S. A. Bodeen.
+In the 2002 motion picture The Sum of All Fears, the president and his staff travel on an E-4B, following the detonation of a nuclear weapon by terrorists.
+In the novel, the Vice President and his family are aboard the NEACP after terrorists detonate a nuclear bomb in Denver, while the President and his National Security Advisor are stuck at Camp David during a blinding snowstorm.

-National Geographic produced a television special on doomsday planning of the U.S. which includes footage from inside an E-4 during a drill.
+National Geographic produced a television special on doomsday planning of the U.S., which includes footage from inside an E-4B during a drill.